-A few months into the pandemic, when doctors were working to understand the new disease and develop vaccines to control it, patients who had recovered from COVID-19 began reporting problems that lasted weeks after they first became ill.
+A few months into the pandemic, when doctors were working to understand the new disease and develop vaccines to control it, patients who had recovered from COVID-19 began reporting problems that lasted weeks after they first became ill, known as long-haul COVID.
 Similarly, many survivors of the Spanish Flu and the Russian Flu pandemics in the late 18th and early 20th centuries experienced long-lasting effects.
 After the 2003 SARS epidemic and the MERS outbreak in 2012 patients had persistent symptoms too.

 The medical literature has various names for this, including post-COVID-19 syndrome and long COVID, but the most appropriate term may be long haul COVID-19.
 A woman named Amy who wore her favorite trucker hat to her COVID test gave the name to her social media support group for people with long-lasting symptoms, indicating the hard road long haulers face.

 As many as one in ten people infected with SARS-CoV-2 will be long haulers.
 More than one hundred symptoms have been reported, but the most common are fatigue, shortness of breath, cough, chest pain or heaviness, fever and chills or sweats, muscle and joint aches, and rapid or irregular heartbeats.
 “Brain fog” is also common and highly distressing.
 Patients complain of “not being the person I used to be.”
 Most long haulers have several symptoms at the same time.